hi-covid-convo/hi-covid-convo.github.io/index.md

 <img src="images/milestone1/npmrunstart.png">

 The first time you run the app, it will create some default users that have been added to the database.
-Here is an example of the output:
+Here is an example of how the output may look like:
 <img src="images/milestone1/Creatingdefaults.png">

-Note regarding bcrypt warning: You may also get the following message when running this application:
+Note regarding bcrypt warning: You may also get a similar message when running this application:

 <img src="images/milestone1/bcrypt.png">